-Each indicator is shown among the gender and/or age group specified.
-Note that state and national data for colorectal cancer screening reflect the age group (50 to 75) of the previous recommendation.
+Among survey respondents age 50 to 75.
+Note that state, national, and past (trend) data for colorectal cancer screening reflect the age group (50 to 75) of the previous recommendation.

 Key Informant Input: Cancer

 The following chart outlines key informants' perceptions of the severity of Cancer as a problem in the community: